rachitnigam/rachitnigam.com/content/post/transpiler.md

 Maybe one strategy we can take is to build a some sort of tool that would simplify these hundreds of definitions into a more uniform representation to work with.

-We'll call it the *transpiler-not-frontend* to make sure people understand we're not building a compiler here.{% footnote() %}
+We'll call it the *transpiler-not-frontend* to make sure people understand we're not building a compiler here.{% <footnote nth={2}> %}
 It is [not hard](https://github.com/topics/transpiler) to find examples of things mislabelled as transpilers.
 However, I won't name any specific projects because this is just a dumb diatribe about words, I actually think the projects themselves are cool.
-{% end %}
+{% </footnote> %}

 ## Lie #2: Transpilers are Simple

-BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's new language features that did not yet have browser implementations.{% footnote() %} Technically, ECMAScript features. {% end %}
+BabelJS is arguably one of the first "transpilers" that was developed so that people could experiment with JavaScript's new language features that did not yet have browser implementations.{% <footnote nth={3}> %} Technically, ECMAScript features. {% </footnote> %}
 For example, ES6 added support for generators (similar to those in Python) but a lot of browser frontends did not support them.
 Generators are pretty nice:
 ```js